Tampico metropolitan area

 The Tampico metropolitan area is the third most populous metropolitan area in the state of Tamaulipas, in the country of Mexico.
-Its in-state metropolitan area of Tamaulipas counts with the municipalities of Tampico, Ciudad Madero, Altamira.
+Its in-state metropolitan area of Tamaulipas includes the municipalities of Tampico, Ciudad Madero, Altamira.
 On the other hand, the out-of-state municipalities include Pueblo Viejo and Pánuco, from the state of Veracruz.

 The metropolitan area of Tampico currently has a population of approximately 864,584.

 Populated Places

 The metropolitan area of Tampico is formed by the following populated places: